ThePaircast/thepaircast.github.io/_posts/2019-01-27-the-paircast-episode-1.markdown

 {% include youtubePlayer.html id="d2Su6qqJRhM" %}

 Special thank you to our friends at [TWOSENSE.AI](https://www.twosense.ai) (Who are [hiring](https://www.twosense.ai/jobs/)!) for giving us a place to record.
 We've been putting this off for too long, and the space is perfect.
-Thank you!
 <br/>
 <br/>